 US considering restricting government pension fund investments in China: Report

-Shares of Chinese companies that trade in the U.S. opened lower Tuesday following reports that the White House is considering restricting government pension fund investments in China.
+Shares of Chinese companies that trade in the U.S. traded lower Tuesday following reports that the White House is considering restricting government pension fund investments in China.

 Continue Reading Below

-Bloomberg reported that U.S. negotiators are considering multiple options and haven't made a final decision.
+A source familiar with the matter confirmed the thinking to FOX Business' Blake Burman after a Bloomberg report.
+The source stressed that U.S. negotiators are considering multiple options and haven't made a final decision.

+Nuveen chief equity strategist and senior portfolio manager Bob Doll responded to the reports on "Mornings with Maria."

-"I think it's important in the sense that it sends a message that we’re going to fight with fire," Nuveen chief equity strategist and senior portfolio manager Bob Doll told "Mornings with Maria" on Tuesday.
+"I think it's important in the sense that it sends a message that we’re going to fight with fire," Doll said Tuesday.
 "I think the actual indications are smokescreens – they could actually go there – but this is just before we’re supposed to sit down and have, I think it's round 14 of the talks, and it doesn’t make people walking in to those tables feel very good, so not a good sign."

 |Ticker